dleeftink/plainmark/README.md

 A library of plain Markdown tools.

 ## `new Textifier()`

 Uses a `TreeWalker` to visit text nodes and merge newlines to preceding parent elements.
+For each textNode, determines whether a tag is `phrasing` or `blocking` and builds a nested map that groups textNodes by the closest `blocking` node, and subgroups them by the farthest `phrasing` node.
+This allows you to apply styling rules on `phrasing` elements separately from `blocking` elements.

 ### Selection to structured text
 > Using the `textify()` method on a `DocumentFragment`